 Meanwhile, visa-holders and lawful permanent residents who get arrested go through the criminal court process just as U.S. citizens do.
 It is only if they get convicted that ICE can begin removal proceedings.
 But if their defense attorneys are able to get the charges dropped or changed to a non-deportable offense, the immigrant should not have to face removal from the U.S.

 Although non-citizens convicted of aggravated felonies are removable from the U.S., there may still be hope for lawful residence.
 Possible avenues of “post-conviction relief for immigrants” that would allow non-citizens to remain in the U.S. include the following:

-- Habeas Corpus in Nevada: Filing a writ of habeas corpus with the court challenges the legality of keeping a deportable alien in custody.
+- Habeas Corpus: Filing a writ of habeas corpus with the court challenges the legality of keeping a deportable alien in custody.
 Typically, writs point out a detrimental error made during the immigrant’s trial or plea.

 - Appeal to Reduce Sentence: The defense attorney may be able to persuade the judge to reduce the immigrant’s jail sentence to under a year.
 So although the alien would still have a conviction, it would no longer be considered an aggravated felony.
 This, in turn, could remove the aliens’ case from immigration court completely.

 - Motion to Vacate: If the case occurred in Nevada Federal Court, the defense attorney can ask the judge to overturn the plea through filing a “motion to vacate.”
 There are various grounds whereby a judge could agree to table a conviction for an aggravated felony.
 Common reasons are that the lawyer provided ineffective assistance of counsel, the sentence was not constitutional, and the defendant’s confession was coerced.5